elmomoilanen/Hashmap/README.md

     Normally this frees the slots, temporary storage and the HashMap struct itself.
 If a custom cleaning function was given during initialisation, it is called to for each data item stored in the hash map.
 Please see an example of a custom cleaning function in *hashmap.h*.

-- Iterate the hash map and apply a callback to data items by `hashmap_iter_apply`
+- Iterate the hash map and apply a callback to the keys and data items by `hashmap_iter_apply`

     Iteration through the hash map continues as long as the callback keeps returning true.
+Callback must take two arguments: first for the key and second for the data item.

 See the *hashmap.h* header file for more information and examples.